 On the Original Closing Date, the Issuer purchased £30,500,000 in principal amount of the Original Bonds (the Original Retained Bonds) from the Managers.
 On the Second Issue Closing Date, the Issuer purchased £15,000,000 in principal amount of the Second Issue Bonds (the Second Issue Retained Bonds) from the Managers.
 On the Third Issue Closing Date, the Issuer purchased £10,000,000 in principal amount of the Third Issue Bonds (the Third Issue Retained Bonds) from the Managers.
 On the Fourth Issue Closing Date, the Issuer purchased £5,000,000 in principal amount of the Fourth Issue Bonds (the Fourth Issue Retained Bonds) from the Managers.
 On the Fifth Issue Closing Date, the Issuer purchased £2,000,000 in principal amount of the Fifth Issue Bonds (the Fifth Issue Retained Bonds).
-The Issuer will immediately purchase £93,000,000 in principal amount of the Seventh Issue Bonds (the Seventh Issue Retained Bonds and, together with the Original Retained Bonds, the Second Issue Retained Bonds, the Third Issue Retained Bonds, the Fourth Issue Retained Bonds and the Fifth Issue Retained Bonds, the Retained Bonds) from the Managers on the Seventh Issue Closing Date.
+On the Seventh Issue Closing Date, the Issuer purchased £93,000,000 in principal amount of the Seventh Issue Bonds (the Seventh Issue Retained Bonds).
+The Issuer will immediately purchase £60,500,000 in principal amount of the Eighth Issue Bonds (the Eighth Issue Retained Bonds and, together with the Original Retained Bonds, the Second Issue Retained Bonds, the Third Issue Retained Bonds, the Fourth Issue Retained Bonds, the Fifth Issue Retained Bonds and the Seventh Issue Retained Bonds, the Retained Bonds) from the Managers on the Eighth Issue Closing Date.